 Food and drink prices have risen since the Brexit vote was confirmed.
 As a nation, the UK got used to the low food prices following several years of deflation, so the price hike in groceries since the Brexit vote has been met with dismay as it just isn’t something that we are used to.
 One of the main reasons for the price hikes are the increased costs of importing goods from outside of the UK.
 We can’t just blame Brexit for the increased cost of our supermarket shop, with the rise in inflation also contributing to higher prices.

-The financial website ‘This Is Money’ has claimed that, on average, Britons are now paying £133.00 more on their annual food shop than they did this time last year; this is the equivalent of seven additional supermarket shops!
+The financial website ‘This Is Money’ claimed that in 2017 ‘on average, Britons are now paying £133.00 more on their annual food shop than they did in 2016; this is the equivalent of seven additional supermarket shops!
 For our top tips on ‘how to keep your supermarket shop down, read our blog ‘How to beat soaring inflation at the checkout and keep the cost of your food shop down!’